mgalilea/Project_Getting_Data_2/README.md

-Getting and Cleaning Data Course Project
+Getting and Cleaning Data Course Project - MGFL
 ========================================

 Project of [Getting and Cleaning Data course on Coursera](https://www.coursera.org/course/getdata), May 2014 edition.